maluyckx/Network_Attacks/README.md

 sys     0m0.008s
 ```

 **Note** : the delay that the attack will produce is proportionate to the resources that you gave to the VM in Virtual Box.
-If you want the attack to be more effective, you can increase the number of `number_of_processes` in the `run_ddos_syn_flood` of the `attacks/syn_flood/main.py` file.
+If you want the attack to be more effective, you can increase the number of `number_of_processes` in the `run_syn_flood` of the `attacks/syn_flood/main.py` file.

 ### Protection